liferay/liferay-docs/user/articles/120-search/02-what-new-search.markdown

 ## New Infrastructure

-There are some important search infrastructure changed to be aware of.
+There are some important search infrastructure changes to know.

 ### Elasticsearch 6.5.x Support